hapijs/hapi/docs/Reference.md

 #### Hawk Bewit Authentication

-[Hawk](https://github.com/hueniverse/hawk) allows for authentication to GET endpoints by constructing a specially formed URI.
+[Hawk](https://github.com/hueniverse/hawk) allows for authentication to endpoints by constructing a specially formed URI.
 To learn more about this feature in general please read the [Single URI Authorization](https://github.com/hueniverse/hawk#single-uri-authorization) section of the hawk readme.
 Hapi supports this type of authentication through use of the _'bewit'_ scheme.
 Only endpoints using the _'GET'_ HTTP method are allowed to support the _'bewit'_ scheme.
-Below is an example of how to enable the _'bewit'_ scheme on a server.
+Below is an example of how to enable _'bewit'_ support on a server.

 ```javascript
 var Hapi = require('hapi');